Stunning UK Election Result No Surprise In Labour Bastion - UrduPoint

 "I'm over the moon," said market trader Peter Gough, 59.

 "I've voted Labour all my life.
 But Jeremy Corbyn's policies, I didn't like them, I didn't trust the man so I've voted Conservative."
-Housewife Dana Harvey, 35, added: "Everyone's voted on wanting to be out because we've decided that long ago: that we want to be out of the EU."
-Market trader Ron Coltman, 71, in between selling Christmas cards, said he had voted Conservative -- and did not see Blyth switching back any time soon.
+Housewife Dana Harvey, 35, added: "Everyone's voted on wanting to be out because we've decided that long ago: that we want to be out of the EU." - 'Perfect storm' - Market stallholder Ron Coltman, 71, in between selling Christmas cards, said he had voted Conservative -- and did not see Blyth switching back any time soon.

 "It wasn't a surprise.
 Basically, nobody likes Mr Corbyn," he said.